flux-framework/flux-sched/README.md

 for installing flux-core can be found in [the flux-core README](https://github.com/flux-framework/flux-core/blob/master/README.md).

+To install our other dependencies on a dnf, apk or apt-using distro you should be able to use ./scripts/install-deps.sh to install all necessary dependencies.

 <!-- A collapsible section with markdown -->
 <details>
   <summary>Click to expand and see our full dependency table</summary>